-(a) Individual members of any public body shall be permitted to participate remotely in meetings but must be physically present for at least 50% of meetings of that public body in a given fiscal year.
-Members of regulatory boards (Planning Zoning Board of Appeals, Board of Health, Conservation Commission, Historic District Committee, and Select Board) must be physically present for at least 75% of meetings of that public body in a given fiscal year.
+- Individual members of any public body shall be permitted to participate remotely in meetings but must be physically present for at least 50% of meetings of that public body in a given fiscal year. - 2.
+Members of regulatory boards (Select Board, Planning Board, Zoning Board of Appeals, Board of Health, Conservation Commission, and Historic District Commission) must be physically present for at least 75% of meetings of that public body in a given fiscal year. - 3.
+The Select Board may exercise their right to initiate proceedings for removal, consistent with Section 5-1-1(b) of the Town Charter, if committee members fail to meet these minimum in-person attendance requirements.